Published on Saturday 22 October 2016 02:44

 Market and Model

 You'll pay a £1,000 to get the 'Cross Country' package on a standard V40, which many potential buyers will be tempted by.
-The only exception, as you might expect, is if you're comparing a T5 Cross Country 4WD model with a T5 2WD variant in the standard V40 range.
-Here, there's a £2,500 premium for Cross Country ownership.
-Overall, prospective V40 Cross Country buyers can expect to find a price span ranging from around £23,000 to around £35,000.
+Overall, prospective V40 Cross Country buyers can expect to find a price span ranging from around £24,000 to around £34,000.
 Whatever version you choose, there's the option of paying a further £2,000 premium on top of the standard asking price and graduating up from standard 'SE' to 'LUX' trim.

 Across the range, there's class-leading safety, including the world's first pedestrian airbag, plus the award-winning Volvo City Safety system.
 This uses a laser to scan the road ahead for potential collision risks.
 If one's detected, the driver is warned.
 If no response is then forthcoming, the car can even brake itself.
 If you go further and specify the 'Pedestrian Detection with full auto brake' system, similar technology can even brake the car to avoid pedestrians.